tbates/tbates.github.io/_posts/2001-06-20-examples-organized.markdown

 <p style="text-align: center;">This is a gallery of example models.
 To learn about installing umx, or take a basic tutorial, start at the home page.</p>

-*note*: This page expresses the goal for umx's coverage of core  copy-and-paste templates.
-It's not done :-).
+*note*: This page expresses the goal for umx's coverage of core copy-and-paste model templates.
+Goal deadline to have it completed by end 2019.

 ### The two basic methods of modeling supported in umx
 * [umxPath](/advanced/1995/11/20/detailed-umxPath.html)
 * matrix-based

-### Confirmatory Factor Analysis
+### Exploratory and Confirmatory Factor Analysis
-* One factor models
-* Multiple factor models
-* Ordinal factor analysis
+* Factor analysis with `umxFactanal`
+* Factor scores with `umxFactanal`
+* Confirmatory Factor Analysis with one or more factors
+* CFA with ordinal data
 * Joint ordinal/continuous factor analysis

 ### SEM, indirect effects, mediation analysis